SQL Processor Deployment

 2. /tmp

-Kubernetes Mode
+## Kubernetes Mode <a href="#sql-on-kubernetes" id="sql-on-kubernetes"></a>

 Kubernetes can be used to deploy SQL Processors.
-To configure Kubernetes, set the mode to KUBERNETES and configure the location of the kubeconfig file.
+To configure Kubernetes, set the mode to `KUBERNETES` and configure the location of the kubeconfig file.

 When the Agent is deployed inside Kubernetes, the **lenses.kubernetes.config.file** configuration entry should be set to an empty string.
 The Kubernetes client will auto-configure from the pod it is deployed in.